thaddavis/crewai_and_agentops_script/video_script/2/8_running_the_customized_crew.md

 FrequencyMusicCrewCrew().crew().kickoff(inputs=inputs)
 ```

 But let's keep it simple for this walkthroug.
-You can explore more of the advanced features offered by CrewAI if interested outside of this video...
+You can explore the advanced features offered by CrewAI outside of this video if interested...

 ```
-FrequencyMusicCrewCrew().crew().kickoff()
+FrequencyMusicCrew().crew().kickoff()
 ```

 Let's run the crew again: `crewai run`